-Liberty University sues Jerry Falwell Jr. over sex scandal, seeks millions in damages
+Liberty University sues Jerry Falwell Jr. over sex scandal, seeks tens of millions in damages

 JERRY FALWELL JR. SAYS HE'S RESIGNED FROM LIBERTY UNIV.
 AFTER SEX SCANDAL REVELATIONS, CONFUSION OVER FUTURE

-Falwell denied any participation in the acts -- though acknowledging his wife and Granda had an affair -- and the Falwells alleged Granda sought to extort them over the relationship.
+Falwell denied any participation in the acts but acknowledged his wife and Granda had an affair.
+Meanwhile, the Falwells alleged Granda sought to extort them over the relationship.

 Falwell had already been on leave prior to those details becoming public after posting a photo from a family yacht outing to Instagram that raised eyebrows.

-In it, Falwell and a young woman who was not his wife were shown posing together with his pants unzipped.
+In it, Falwell and a young woman were shown posing together and he was with his pants unzipped.

 Falwell was holding a drink in his hand and a caption jokingly read that its contents were "just black water."